Bye-Bye Dust Mites: 9 Tips to Cleanse Your Mattress and Sleep Better Tonight!

 vacuuming a mattress

-Vacuuming your mattress regularly can help to remove dust mites, their eggs, and their waste products from your sleeping area.
+Vacuuming your mattress regularly can help to remove dust mites, their eggs, and their poop.

-When vacuuming your mattress, it's important to use a vacuum cleaner with a HEPA filter to prevent the dust and allergens from being blown back into the air.
-You should also use a hose and an upholstery brush attachment to get into all the crevices and corners of your mattress.
+Use a vacuum cleaner with a HEPA filter to prevent the dust and allergens from being blown back into the air.
+Use the upholstery brush attachment to get into all the crevices and corners of your mattress.
 Be sure to vacuum both sides of the mattress thoroughly.

 It's a good idea to vacuum your mattress at least once a month to ensure that it stays clean and free of dust mites and allergens.